LOESS HILLS PEOPLE BEFORE EUROPEAN CONTACT

 Various kinds of early projectile points from the southeastern US; image courtesy of National Park Service Various early projectile point types from the southeastern US; image courtesy of National Park Service

-As the first Americans dispersed across the continent, it can be assumed that different groups developed different traditions and customs, mostly due to changes in local ecology.
+As the first Americans dispersed across the continent, it can be assumed that different groups developed different traditions and customs, mostly due to variations in local ecology.
 Perhaps the first distinctive Paleo-Indian group to be easily recognized today was the Clovis Culture, lasting from about 13,000 to 11,000 years ago.
-For hunting, this group produced a distinctive "Clovis Point," labeled at the bottom of the chart at the right.
-No Clovis points have been found among our Loess Hills of the Lower Mississippi Valley.
-The closest credibly dated Clovis point documented so far was encountered at the Domebo Canyon, Oklahoma site.
-Maps of Clovis Point findings show locations all to our west and north.
-However, humans move about, so maybe someday a Clovis will turn up here.
+For hunting, this group produced a distinctive "Clovis Point," labeled at the bottom of the drawing at the right.

-The later-appearing Folsom Tradition, lasting from about 10,500 to 6000 years ago, produced many more points than the Clovis.
-However, neither have positively identified and dated Folsom Points been found in our area.
+After the Clovis came the Folsom Tradition, lasting from about 10,500 to 6000 years ago.
+However, so far identified and dated Folsom Points haven't been found in our area.
 The closest they turn up to our region is the Texas/Louisiana border to the west, and western Illinois just north of St. Louis, to the north.

 Dalton Points; image courtesy of the US National Park Service Dalton Points; image courtesy of the US National Park Service